Fighting Back Against Traffic Citations

 Everyone has had a traffic ticket.
 Most of the time you pay a small fine and forget about it.
 The trouble is when it becomes a habit.
 Police and prosecutors see such offenses as disregard for the law, and the penalties will get more severe with each incident.

 The state views driving on public roads as a privilege, not a right.
 Therefore it demands compliance with countless rules and regulations.
 You will lose your driving privileges at some point.
-At first it is just an increase in your insurance rates.
-It could end with revocation of your driver's license or even jail time.
-If your child is under the age of 21, 2 tickets in any 24-month period will result in a suspension of your child's driving privileges.
+At first, it is just an increase in your insurance rates.
+It could end with the revocation of your driver’s license or even jail time.
+If your child is under the age of 21, two tickets in any 24-month period will result in a suspension of your child’s driving privileges.

-The DuPage County traffic offense lawyers at DiBenedetto & Kendall, P.C., handle charges such as:
+The traffic offense lawyer at The Law Offices of Ernest A. DiBenedetto handles charges such as:

 - Reckless driving

 - No insurance tickets

 - Suspension of your driving privileges for failing to appear in court

 - Underage drinking and driving/zero tolerance

 - Fleeing and eluding a police officer

 - Speeding in a school or construction zone